andyatkinson/andyatkinson.github.io/_posts/2024-10-25-postgresql-17-json-table-merge-returning-updatable-views.md

 title: 'PostgreSQL 17: JSON_TABLE(), MERGE with RETURNING, and Updatable Views'
 tags: []
 comments: true
+hidden: true
-date: 2024-10-15
+date: 2024-10-16
 ---

 PostgreSQL 17 released a few weeks ago!
-As a mature database system with decades of innovation, bear in mind that new features must defer to reliability and backwards compatibility despite how cool they are.
+As a mature database system with decades of innovation, new features are usually scoped narrowly, given reliability, stability, and backwards compatibility takes priority in Postgres, a good thing!

-Even promising enhancements like [Splitting and Merging Partitions](/blog/2024/04/16/postgresql-17-merge-split-partitions) (previous blog post) will be reverted when the core team identifies issues.
+That means even promising enhancements like [Splitting and Merging Partitions](/blog/2024/04/16/postgresql-17-merge-split-partitions) will be reverted during the development cycle when the core team feels a new feature isn't ready.

-With that in mind, the release notes still describe lots of small things to take a look at, some of which you may be able to put into practice in SQL you write going forward.
+The [Postgres 17 release notes](https://www.postgresql.org/docs/release/17.0/) cover a lot of small items worth taking a look at.

+This post picks out three, and provides some commands that can be copied and pasted into a Postgres 17 instance.

 Let's dive in!

 ## PostgreSQL 17 via Docker
-To try out PostgreSQL 17, we can grab an instance via Docker.
+To easily try out PostgreSQL 17, let's use Docker.
 ```sh
 docker pull postgres:17